atomist-attic/automation-client-sidecar-ts/README.md

     automation-client-sidecar
 ```

 This will create a new automation client for every push to the repository `atomist/lifecycle-automation`.
+Once the new version has been started successfully, the previous version is gracefully stopped.

 Possible `UPDATE_POLICY` values are: `push`, `tag` and `release` giving you flexibility to decide when to update your
 automation client. `tag` and/or `release` are more suited for production/stable environments; `push` is good for